Occala/netcode.notes/NTP/README.md

 - I usually do
 - VRChat only samples their network time once, on join.
 This is susceptible to clock drift
 - Sampling once means the initial read isn't necessarily accurate
-- It uses an older clock sync scheme afaik (i forget the name, but basically you send a packet, receive a time back, then measure how long it was from send to receive, to estimate the RTT. targetTime = T2 + (RTT / 2))
+- It uses an older clock sync scheme afaik (i forget the name, but basically you send a packet, receive a time back, then measure how long it was from send to receive to estimate the RTT. targetTime = T2 + (RTT / 2))
 - It can only resolve millisecond accuracy
 - It wraps eventually, based upon the underlying server.
 So this can happen at any point, requiring the use of deltas only, you shouldn't really use absolute stamps
 - It advances in realtime, this is the most dense topic on this page, but for brevity i will just say that is not great for network times actually